Features

 Most outreach tools treat each LinkedIn account as a separate workspace.
 LinkedReach treats them as a pool.
 Push a sequence across all of them, balance load, and watch sender health from a single sender strip at the top of the dashboard.

-• Per-sender daily caps, warm-up state, and proxy health visible at a glance
+• Per-sender daily caps, warm-up state, and session health visible at a glance

 • Workspaces for client separation, with role-based permissions for your team